boltops-tools/terraspace-docs/_docs/config/backend/variables.md

 Variable | Example | Description
 --- | --- | ---
-PROJECT | project-12345 | Google project id
+PROJECT | project-12345 | Google project id.
+Can be set by the env var `GOOGLE_PROJECT` or by the `~/.config/gcloud`.
+This is usually handled by the `gcloud config` cli.
-REGION | us-central1 | Google region
+REGION | us-central1 | Google region.
+Can be set by the env var `GOOGLE_REGION` or by the `~/.config/gcloud`.
+This is usually handled by the `gcloud config` cli.

 </div>

+Google variable values are handled by [https://github.com/boltops-tools/gcp_data](https://github.com/https://github.com/boltops-tools/gcp_data) library.
+The values are generally set when you use `gcloud config set`.
+You can see the values with `gcloud config list` and `gcloud config get`.